Some frequently asked questions the Pattullo Bridge Replacement Project are below.

 - The Province will monitor the new bridge’s traffic performance and will consult with the municipalities and the Mayors’ Council to develop an appropriate response to the bridge’s traffic performance.

-- Expansion to six lanes would be put into place only after consultation among the Province, Indigenous groups, the cities of New Westminster and Surrey and the Mayors’ Council.
+- Expansion to six lanes would be put into place only after consultation among the Province, First Nations, the cities of New Westminster and Surrey and the Mayors’ Council.

 - If the bridge were to be expanded, the walking and cycling lanes would become vehicle lanes, and new walking and cycling paths would be added to the outside of the bridge, cantilevered from the existing structure.